bitnami-labs/sealed-secrets/README.md

 ### Can I configure the Controller unseal retries?

-The answer is yes, you can configure the number of retries in your controller using the flag `--max-retries`.
+The answer is yes, you can configure the number of retries in your controller using the flag `--max-unseal-retries`.
 This flag allows you to configure the number of maximum retries to unseal your Sealed Secrets.

 ## Community